 - 9.1.1. where the Event is changed from being an in person Event to an online Event we will refund you the difference between our standard ticket price for an in person Event and our standard ticket price for an online Event.
 Refunds will be made as set out in clauses 12.2 and 12.4;

 - 9.1.2. where the Event is rescheduled we will automatically move your ticket to the rescheduled Event and will write to you to inform you of the new date and venue.
-If you are unable to attend the rescheduled Event please contact us and we will move your ticket to an alternative Event, transfer your ticket to another person nominated by you or if there is no suitable upcoming alternative Event you may cancel your order and receive a refund for your order (such refund to be made in accordance with clauses 12.2 and 12.4);
+If you are unable to attend the rescheduled Event please contact us and we will move your ticket to an alternative Event, transfer your ticket to another person nominated by you or if there is no suitable upcoming alternative Event you may cancel your order and receive a refund for your order providing you inform us that you cannot attend the rescheduled event within 30 days of receiving written confirmation from us about the new date (such refund to be made in accordance with clauses 12.2 and 12.4);

 - 9.1.3. where the change to the content of the Event is substantial (see clause 11.4.1) you may contact us to request that your ticket is moved to an alternative Event.
 If there is no suitable alternative Event which you can attend and you do not wish to transfer your ticket to another person you may end the contract before the Event takes place and receive a refund for any order; and

 - 9.1.4. in all other circumstances, you shall not be entitled to cancel the contract and/or receive a refund for your order.

 9.2 Changes to these terms.
 In addition we reserve the right to make changes to these terms and you will be bound by such changes once the updated terms have been published on our website but if we make any significant changes we will notify you and you may then contact us to end the contract before the changes take effect and receive a refund for any order placed where the Event has not yet taken place.